Cykyrios/GodotInSim/README.md

 ## OutSim

 Direct OutSim communication can be enabled without InSim by setting the appropriate settings in your `cfg.txt` file.
 Initialize the OutSim socket with `initialize(outsim_options)` on your `OutSim` instance to receive packets.
 The `outsim_options` must be the same as the OutSimOpts in `cfg.txt`.

+## InSimRelay

+You can connect to InSimRelay by connecting to InSim with the corresponding option.
+Relay packets can be sent just like normal InSim packets.

 ## Text handling